HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 ### Government

 Not all government domains follow consistent accessibility rules, however we were able to isolate many countries' government sites.
-Not all countries follow regular consistent rules around government sites, so there will be exceptions which are not covered.
+Some countries are inconsistent around naming government sites, so there will be exceptions which are not covered.
 We have collected averages for most government agencies around the world.

 {{ figure_markup(
   image="accessible-governments.png",